Arisercubick/Chiikawa/README.md

 ## Project Status (as of November 2025)

 - **Navigation**: All pages use a consistent, accessible navbar.
 Navigation is responsive and highlights the current page.
-- **Styling**: Centralized in `css/styles.css` and `css/quiz.css`.
+- **Styling**: Centralized in `css/styles.css`, `css/quiz.css`, and `css/game.css`.
 Modern CSS (flexbox, variables, transitions) is used throughout.
-Button colors and sizes are customized for quiz navigation.
+Button colors and sizes are customized for quiz navigation and game overlays.
 - **Quiz**:
   - Uses camelCase for all IDs and classes (e.g., `quizSection`, `quizFigure`, `quizImage`).
   - Each question now stores its own response array for answers, supporting future multi-select.
   - Quiz navigation buttons: Back (blue), Next (red), Submit (green), with custom sizes.
   - Loading screen cycles through fun messages while computing the score.
   - All logic and UI are refactored for maintainability and consistency.
+- **Game**:
+  - 2D platformer inspired by Super Mario Bros.
+Level 1-1, built with `<canvas>` and custom JavaScript.
+  - Main character: `AdorableCutieChiikawa.png`.
+  - Enemies (broccolis): `pngtree-sticker-vector-png-image_6818893.png`.
+  - Ground tiles: `ByIjUv.png`.
+  - Background: `bd3410e44a72b4baa918181e82271ee3-400.jpg`, dimmed for clarity.
+  - Camera scrolls as the player moves; level includes a staircase and reduced jump gaps.
+  - Game over and congratulations screens use semantic HTML and are fully styled.
+  - "Play Again" reloads the page for a true fresh start.
 - **Pages**:
   - `main.html`: Home/landing page
   - `pages/Story.html`: Story section
-  - `pages/Game.html`: Game section
+  - `pages/Game.html`: Platformer game
   - `pages/Character.html`: Character section
   - `pages/Quiz.html`: Interactive quiz